Introduction: Smart Radiator Valve With Home Assistant

 Step 4: Housing the Stepper Motor

 Attached is the stl file to print the sRV housing.
+There's also the part files from Inventor, in case you'd like to modify anything.
 You need to pause the print at 5.6mm and then remove any support from the 4 exposed holes, put a nut in each hole then continue the print.
 Once the print is finished you can remove all the support material and push 2 nuts into the slots that you can see in the 1st picture attached.

 You will need to remove the plastic piece on the stepper motor actuator.
 There's a little pin you can tap out, then it just slides off.
 The stepper motor can then be pushed into the housing and a small twist will lock it in place.